pulkitjalan/git-s3/README.md

 $ git-s3 upload
 ```

-If you want to upload it as a zip archive then you can use the `--zip` parameter.
-Useful for AWS CodeDeploy.
+If you want to upload it as a zip archive then you can use the `--zip` parameter (useful for AWS CodeDeploy).
 Example:

 ```sh
 $ git-s3 upload --zip